unkn0w7n/EchoirX/README.md

 ![Kotlin](https://ziadoua.github.io/m3-Markdown-Badges/badges/Kotlin/kotlin2.svg)
 ![stars](https://m3-markdown-badges.vercel.app/stars/9/2/imjyotiraditya/echoir)

-> [!WARNING]
-> This is the successor to FluidAC, completely rewritten with new features and improvements.
-Previous FluidAC releases are no longer functional due to API changes.

 ## About

 Echoir (from Echo + Choir) is a music downloader that aims to provide high-quality audio formats while adhering to Material Design principles.
 The name also plays on the phrase "which will fall soon", reflecting the ephemeral nature of software projects.